Rock Hill SC Dental Sedation

-Sedation can last from about 2-6 hours depending on the strength of sedative you are given and how long your procedure takes.
+Sedation can last from about 2-6 hours depending on the strength of sedative the dentist gives you and how long your procedure takes.

 Yes, at all times during your sedation someone will be with you.
 We also monitor your vitals to make sure they remain at a normal level.
 Safety is of the utmost importance to us.